Unchanging principles for a rapidly changing world

 1996 Inverter refrigerator

-2005 Refrigerator with compressor on top and full-extension drawers
+2005 Refrigerator with compressor on top and fully extending drawers

 Panasonic introduced its first refrigerator in 1953.
 It soon became a symbol of the ideal lifestyle where family members could enjoy fresh produce and delicious food.
 Eating a wider variety of foods than ever before in the 1970s, over 90% of households in Japan came to own a refrigerator.
 Even after refrigerators became a part of daily life, they continued to evolve.
 Perfect temperature control for perishable foods was what people were looking for.
 In support of the growing food culture and its new needs, Panasonic introduced partial freezing, which helps keep perishable foods fresh even longer.
 Going forward, Panasonic will continue to address the needs of the era while helping families enjoy delicious food.